-73 United States v.
+77 United States v.
 Garcia-Guerrero, 313 F.3d 892, 897 (5th Cir.
-2002).
-74 Garza, 541 F.3d at 293-95.
+2002); see also United States v.
+Muniz, 803 F.3d 709, 712-13 (5th Cir.
+2015) (enhancement was properly applied where an alien was left unresponsive at a rest stop).
+78 Garza, 541 F.3d at 293-95.

-75 United States v.
-Rodriguez-Cruz, 255 F.3d 1054, 1056 (9th Cir.
-2001). spring weather, and proper equipment through a dangerous and rugged terrain as appropriate reasons to apply the enhancement.76 b.
+aliens were "obviously woefully under-equipped for the potential hazards that were known prior to departure."79 The court pointed to the lack of food, proper clothing for the early spring weather, and proper equipment through a dangerous and rugged terrain as appropriate reasons to apply the enhancement.80 In addition, the Eighth Circuit held that the enhancement was warranted where there were over 25 aliens living in two residences designed for no more than ten people, without heat or furnishings, which "present[ed] an inherent health-and-safety risk."81 b.
 Vehicle risk of injury Courts also have applied the enhancement in various circumstances where defendants have transported aliens in vehicles in dangerous and reckless ways.
 For example, the enhancement is appropriate where defendants transport unrestrained aliens in the bed of a pickup truck.
 In United States v.
 Cuyler, the Fifth Circuit held that transporting aliens in the bed of a pickup is inherently dangerous because in the event of an accident aliens "easily could [be] thrown from the truck and almost certainly would [be] injured."
 Likewise, in United States v.
 Maldonado-Ochoa, the Fifth Circuit explained that a vehicle does not need to be driving at high speeds for a long period of time to put those in the bed of a pickup truck at "substantial risk of death or serious bodily injury."
-78 However, the Ninth Circuit found the district court erred in applying the enhancement in a situation where the "extended-cab pickup truck defendant was driving had been modified to create additional space for a passenger to hide behind the back seat."
+3 However, the Ninth Circuit found the district court erred in applying the enhancement in a situation where the "extended-cab pickup truck defendant was driving had been modified to create additional space for a passenger to hide behind the back seat."
 The court explained that in the situations described in Application Note 3, unlike the facts before the court, "the means of travel either exacerbates the likelihood of an accident, subjects the passenger to a risk of injury even during an accident-free ride, or both."
 Courts have disagreed as to whether unrestrained passengers lying on the floor of an enclosed van justifies application of this enhancement.
-In United States v.
-Luyten, the Fifth Circuit upheld application of the enhancement where the defendant-an 81-year-old pilot whose license was permanently revoked 11 years earlier-on multiple occasions transported five passengers in a plane equipped for only four passengers.82 The court explained that this additional passenger was "necessarily unrestrained" and therefore faced a substantial risk of serious bodily injury or death that was "heightened in the event of an accident or crash."83 The court also noted that the additional passenger created a risk because of the weight of the plane.84 76 Id. at 1059.
+79 United States v.
+Rodriguez-Cruz, 255 F.3d 1054, 1056 (9th Cir.
+2001).
+80 Id. at 1059.